 So here I am, jumping onto the same bandwagon, and showing you my top picks on games which need to be remastered RIGHT NOW

-This game gave a neat sense of realism as well – You enter a random town, see people busy with their lives and then subsequently reacting to you like you existed in the game.
+This game gave a neat sense of realism as well – You enter a random town, see people busy with their lives and then subsequently react to you like you existed in the game.
 Enemies naturally attack you when they see you (probably because of your face) and you would likely react in a manner you would have if you actually had magic powers.

 Overall, Fable needs a graphics overhaul for the new age, but it’ll still be a relevant game for today.